JulyMaker/AdventOfCode/2024/Answers.md

 Your puzzle answer was 202366627359274.

 Day 18<br>
-Your puzzle answer was .<br>
+Your puzzle answer was 334.<br>
-Your puzzle answer was .
+Your puzzle answer was 20,12.

 Day 19<br>
 Your puzzle answer was .<br>